Understand what causes the condition - so that you can change the condition

 All 3 systems react very sensitively to emotions and are not resistance to stress.
 Therefore I recommend my patients to do regular yoga, breathing exercises or hypnosis.

-I am looking forward to hearing from you, or you can book your appointment now to make a difference.
+I look forward to hearing from you, or you can book your appointment now to make a difference.